Christian Bethancourt Player Props: Rays vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to give up 23 home runs (0.8 per game), the fourth-fewest in the league.
+- Pirates pitchers combine to allow 26 home runs (0.8 per game), the fifth-fewest in baseball.

-- The Pirates will send Contreras (3-1) to the mound for his sixth start of the season.
-He is 3-1 with a 3.58 ERA and 24 strikeouts through 27 2/3 innings pitched.
+- Velasquez (4-2) gets the starting nod for the Pirates in his seventh start of the season.
+He's put together a 3.06 ERA in 32 1/3 innings pitched, with 32 strikeouts.

-- The right-hander last appeared on Wednesday against the Los Angeles Dodgers, when he went six scoreless innings while giving up two hits.
+- The right-hander's last appearance was on Saturday against the Washington Nationals, when he threw six scoreless innings while allowing five hits.

-- In five games this season, the 23-year-old has an ERA of 3.58, with 7.8 strikeouts per nine innings.
-Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.